ysyk2021/the-proposal-writing-handbook-creating-persuasive-proposals-for-business-and-government-contracts/src/chapter-6-2.md

-Chapter: Creating Logical and Coherent Sections
+Creating Logical and Coherent Sections
 ===============================================

 In this chapter, we will explore the importance of creating logical and coherent sections in your proposals.
 A well-structured proposal enhances readability, clarity, and persuasiveness.
 By organizing your content into cohesive sections, you can effectively communicate your ideas and increase your chances of success in securing business and government contracts.